Share This Article:

 • Informing their managers if their religious needs conflict with workplace rules

-• Provide enough information that lets the employer know what accommodation is needed and how it applies to religious practice, belief, or observance
+• Providing enough information to let the employer know what accommodation is needed and how it applies to religious practice, belief, or observance

-• Stop proselytizing to coworkers if the communications aren't welcome.
+• Avoiding religious or faith-directed discussions with coworkers if the communications aren't welcome

 For more information about equal opportunity employment practices, please refer to eeoc.gov.